jordyorel/orus-lang/docs/STDLIB_ROADMAP.md

    * Add integration coverage exercising module imports that forward these trampolines to downstream users.

-2. **Author the real math module.**
+2. **Expand the math module.**
-   * Replace the placeholder helpers with the full floating-point API (trig, exponential, and constants) promised in Phase 2 of this roadmap.
+   * Build out the remaining floating-point API (tangent family, exponentials, logarithms, etc.) on top of the intrinsic bindings now in place.
    * Document visibility for internal helpers and confirm that only intended symbols export through `use math`.
    * Provide regression tests for `math` wrappers to ensure values match the